lynnwallenstein/jQuery-GitHub-Badge/README.markdown

+## SUPPORT

+Due to the limitations of the unauthenticated access to the GitHub API, I am no longer actively developing this.

+## DESCRIPTION

 jQuery Github Badge is a jQuery plugin allowing you to display Github activity for a user or a repo (project).